wp-plugins/popup-express/readme.txt

 ###What you get when you use the Popup Express plugin

 * Popup Lightbox to collect emails
-* Customize headline to grab the attention of your audience
+* Customize the popup headline to grab the attention of your audience
-* Use a sub-headline to clarify and keep them reading
+* Use a sub-headline in your popup to clarify and keep them reading
-* Add bullets to feature your benefits to convince them to sign up
+* Add bullets to feature your benefits on your popup to convince them to sign up
 * Page content is masked behind popup to spotlight your offer

 A popup lightbox can be a great way to grow your email list.
 Try it today.